When Weapons Form What Faith, Life, and Business All Have in Common

 But here’s a thought that might shake the dust off your shoulders:

-“No weapon forged against you will prevail.”
+“No weapon forged against you'll prevail.”

 (Isaiah 54:17)

 Let’s talk about that.
-Not in a hyper-spiritual, coffee-mug cliché kind of way—but from the depths of life, leadership, and legacy.
+Not in a hyper-spiritual, coffee-mug cliché kind of way, but from the depths of life, leadership, and legacy.

 Because this isn’t just a verse.
 It’s a worldview.